SimoneJohnson04/SimoneJohnsonIT1025/Lab1/readme.md

 **Input** - The input from the self-check out at the grocery is the scanner, the touchpad (for the signature), and the card slot reader.
 **Output** - The output from the self-check out would be the screen on which the items and total cost is displayed.
 Anotehr output could be the touchpad that also shows information after the items are processed.
 ### Logic Gates and Circuits
+A truth table shows what the circuit comparer outputs depending on what is put into the system, showing all of the possible inputs and their resulting outputs.
 ### IEEE - Ethically Aligned Design